falconmaf/hello-world/README.md

 # hello-world
-This is my first repository on GitHub, it can be last or grow to be new.
+This is my first repository on GitHub, it can be last or grow to be something new.

 I have over 15 years experience in VFX and animation industry and 5 years overlapped in game design and